April Teaching Calendar

 World Zipper Day!

-Explore fastenings:
+Explore Fastenings:

 Buckles, Buttons, Cuff Links, Eyelets, Magnetic Clasps, Metal Hook & Eye, Shoelaces, Sliders, Snap Hooks, Toggles, Velcro, Zips.